veltman/gifs/README.md

 * Still doesn't work with things like d3 axes, which have very specific and complicated behavior around transitions
 * Seems like an even more convoluted hack!

+### Automate QuickTime screen recording

+Same as the "Quicktime + FFmpeg" or "Quicktime + Photoshop" approaches, but automate the actual screen recording.
+Automatically get the screen x, y, width, and height of the `<body>` element in an open browser and capture a screen recording of it.
+You'd still need a way to specify the duration and start it at the right time.

+#### Pros

+* Slightly more automated

+#### Cons

+* Completely insane

 ## Notes